SirPhilip3/Obsidian-Uni/2 anno/Algoritmi e Strutture Dati/Strutture Dati.md

 	if (n == 0 && sum != 0)
 		return false;

-	// return solved subproblem
+	// abbiamo risolto un sottoproblema
 	if (dp[n][sum] != -1) {
 		return dp[n][sum];
 	}

-	// If last element is greater than sum, then
+	// If last element is greater than sum, then ignore it if (arr[n - 1] > sum)
-	// ignore it
-	if (arr[n - 1] > sum)
 		return isSubsetSum(arr, n - 1, sum, dp);